noamross/rchie/README.md

 Right now it just has one function, `from_archie`, which loads ArchieML data from a string, file, or URL.

-archieml-js parses ArchieML to JSON.
+archieml-js (included under `inst`, using `git subtree`) parses ArchieML to JSON.
 It is run using V8, and then the JSON data is imported via jsonlite.

 ## Install